-Anything you drop off will be held for a minimum of 72 hours before it's processed for sale.
+Donations no longer need to be held for 72 hours before it's processed for sale, unless you are in Scotland.
 Clothing will be steamed, while books, games and bric-a-brac will be wiped down before hitting the shelves.

-The same procedure will apply to items returned by customers, so don't worry if you need to return something (particularly as changing rooms will be closed).
+The same procedure will apply to items returned by customers, so don't worry if you need to return something.

-Some charities including the British Heart Foundation are putting procedures in place to help you donate remotely, which may be useful if you're stuck at home because you're shielding.
+Although guidance on shielding has ended in England, Scotland and Wales, some charities including the British Heart Foundation are putting procedures in place to help you donate remotely, which may be useful if you're needing or wanting to stay home.

 Of course, it will help the shop if you can take donations in yourself – but for those who are unable to, some charities will be operating a postal donation service.
+British Heart Foundation and Cancer Research UK are accepting donations by post for free.
 You may be able to arrange collection from your home (depending on the availability of drivers in your area), for British Heart Foundation's furniture stores for instance.

 Most shops will be doing what they can to help customers who may not be able to stand outside in a queue.
 If you think you'll need help, get in touch with the shop ahead of your visit just to be on the safe side.

-If you can spare some time and aren't currently shielding at home, you might want to see if your local charity shop is looking for extra volunteers.
+If you can spare some time, you might want to see if your local charity shop is looking for extra volunteers.
 Even small amounts of time can be a big help.

 Marie Curie, for example, told us it always welcomes volunteers, while Oxfam said it currently needs volunteers to help get shops back to normal business over the summer.
 Just look online for opportunities listed on the websites of charities with a shop in your area.
 You may even be able to apply while shops are still closed.

-Scope told us many of its current volunteers are disabled or retired, so may have been advised to shield.
-So it's welcoming volunteers with open arms – it reckons all you need is a comfy pair of shoes!
+Scope told us it's welcoming volunteers with open arms – it reckons all you need is a comfy pair of shoes!

-We must say a huge thank you to Age UK, British Heart Foundation, Cancer Research, Marie Curie, Oxfam, Scope and Sue Ryder for all their help putting this blog together.
+We must say a huge thank you to Age UK, British Heart Foundation, Cancer Research, Marie Curie, Naomi House, Oxfam, Scope and Sue Ryder for all their help putting this blog together.
 THANK YOU!